Xenxlx/cribbage/README.md

 # Cribbage Calculator
-The aim of this project is to implement a calculator that correctly calculates the points of a cribbage hand.
+__(DONE)__: The aim of this project is to implement a calculator that correctly calculates the points of a cribbage hand.

-**Future features**: Computer vision model to view a hand of cards via video capture
+__Current__: Make a fully functional cribbage game.

 ## _Outline_

+On loop:
+1. Hand out hands
+2. Ask for discard before pegging
+3. Pegging
-On a loop: hand out hands, ask for discard before pegging, pegging calculator, hand calculator after pegging then menu displaying points and who's ahead
+4. Hand calculator after pegging then menu displaying points and who's ahead

-- Player starts with crib
-- Computer randomly discards cards
+**Future features**:
+- Implement an efficient computer player